Hemp Shower Curtains 180cm width

 Hemp was once the crop of choice in

 Hemp fabric is very strong and durable and is known to be naturally resistant to mould and bacteria.
 The word canvas actually used to relate only to hemp.
 It blocks UV rays more effectively than other fabrics, is very absorbent and, with its insulative qualities, keeps you cool when its hot and warm when its cool.
 It also allows the skin to breathe.
 Hemp has been grown for centuries in

 Our contemporary hemp range shows the versatility and elegance of hemp fabric.
 We currently use a stylish and flowing, ‘linen style’ hemp fabric for our mix and match homeware and interiors range and for the baby throws, whilst using a denser weave for our hemp shower curtains, which absorb the water, stopping it from spraying through.
 Our great hemp bags are made from a hemp canvas, which we also sell by the metre, along with other hemp fabrics in many great colours.
 We are continuously designing more fabrics to add to our range, with great colours for increased choice.
 See our general everyday carry/ shopping bags as an eco-friendly, stylish alternative to the plastic throwaway and our unisex courier style bags, around town and satchel style bags for their vibrant yet practical design.

 Thank you for your interest in hemp and my purely hemp collection.
-Please do contact us for further retail or trade enquiries.
+Please do contact me for further retail or trade enquiries.

 **Natural Life Magazine March/April 2006 - Hemp For Houses by Rolf B. Priesnitz